 Want to head out on an adventure?
 Sleep in the heart of nature?
-Bivvying is the ideal activity for spending time outdoors.
-That said, it is not simply a matter of turning up at your chosen spot and pitching your tent.
-Bivvying is subject to regulations and cannot be improvised.
-It is important to follow certain rules, particularly regarding the equipment to pack in your backpack.
-While some items are inadvisable for safety or environmental reasons, others will prove extremely useful.
-With that in mind, here is the essential bivvy gear list.
+Bivvying is the perfect activity for spending time outdoors.
+That said, you can't just turn up at a spot and pitch your tent.
+Bivvying is subject to regulations and requires proper planning.
+It's important to follow certain rules — particularly around what equipment to carry in your rucksack.
+While some items are inadvisable for safety or environmental reasons, others will prove invaluable.
+With that in mind, here is the essential bivvy kit list.

 Choosing your tent

-While it is possible to sleep under a tarp or out in the open, a tent remains the firm favourite.
-So, what tent should you choose for a bivvy?
-The best option is an ultra-light tent, specially designed for this activity.
-It has the advantage of being easy to carry in your backpack and is made from lightweight and resistant materials.
-For beginners, it is possible to opt for a slightly heavier tent, which may be easier to pitch and a little more spacious.
+While it is possible to sleep under a tarp or under the stars, a tent remains the firm favourite.
+So, which tent for a bivvy?
+The best option is to go for an ultralight tent, specifically designed for this activity.
+It has the advantage of being easy to carry in a rucksack and is made from lightweight, durable materials.
+For beginners, a slightly heavier tent is an option — it may be easier to pitch and a touch more spacious.

-In all cases, we recommend opting for a freestanding tent with a groundsheet waterproofing rating of at least 1,500 Schmerber to withstand bad weather.
-Make sure you also practise pitching it and check that you have all the components before heading out on a bivvy.
-Pitching the bivvy tent is the first thing to do upon arriving at camp, so you are not left without shelter in the event of sudden bad weather or caught out by nightfall.
+In any case, we recommend going for a freestanding tent with a groundsheet waterproofing of at least 1,500 Schmerber to withstand bad weather.
+Also make sure you practise pitching it and check you have all the components before heading out on a bivvy.
+Pitching the bivvy tent is the first thing to do when you arrive at camp — so you're not left without shelter if the weather turns suddenly, and so you're not caught out by nightfall.

 The type of sleeping bag

-To sleep warm, a sleeping bag is essential.
-The comfort temperature rating is the first criterion to consider when choosing one.
-It gives an indication of which sleeping bags to prioritise based on the ambient temperature.
-In general, a rating between 0 and 5°C is sufficient for a first bivvy, but it all depends on the time of year, weather conditions and the altitude of your camp.
+A sleeping bag is essential for a warm night's sleep.
+The comfort temperature rating is the first criterion to consider.
+It gives you an indication of which sleeping bags to choose based on the ambient temperature.
+Generally, a rating of between 0 and 5°C is sufficient for a first bivvy, but it all depends on the time of year, weather conditions and the altitude of your camp.

-The insulating layer is another important factor.
-A down sleeping bag will be more lightweight, more compact and generally warmer.
-On the other hand, a synthetic sleeping bag will be more waterproof, dry faster, be more resistant and more affordable.
-The choice is yours — find the best balance of weight, temperature rating and compressibility.
+Insulation is another key factor.
+A down sleeping bag will be lighter, more compact and generally warmer.
+On the other hand, a synthetic sleeping bag will be more waterproof, dry faster, be more durable and more affordable.
+The choice is yours — find the best balance between weight, temperature rating and compressibility.

 Other essentials

-Finally, other items can be useful at camp.
-For extra comfort and insulation, you can bring a foam or self-inflating sleeping mat.
-A mat's insulation is expressed as an R-value.
-The higher the value, the better the mat insulates from the ground — a particularly useful indicator in very cold temperatures.
-If you want an extra layer of warmth, a sleeping bag liner or "sleep sack" is also an affordable and compact option.
+Other items can also come in handy at camp.
+For extra comfort and insulation, consider a foam or self-inflating sleeping mat.
+A mat's insulation is expressed as an R-Value.
+The higher the value, the better the mat insulates you from the ground — a useful indicator in very cold conditions.
+If you want added warmth, a sleeping bag liner or "sleeping bag liner sheet" is also an affordable and compact option.

-The headlamp or dynamo torch is ultimately one final essential.
-It allows you to find your way before sunrise, light up mealtimes, navigate inside the tent or even start your hiking trip while it is still dark.
-When choosing one, refer to the lumen rating and opt for a headlamp of at least 100 to 150 lumens for camp use.
+A head torch or dynamo torch is the final essential item.
+It lets you find your way before sunrise, light up your meal, navigate inside the tent, or even start your hiking when it's still dark.
+When choosing one, look at the lumen rating and go for a head torch of at least 100 to 150 lumens for camp use.

 The stove

-The simplest way to cook warm meals on a bivvy is to use a stove.
-In general, a simple gas stove is sufficient in the French mountains.
-It offers a good value for money with canisters containing a propane and butane mix.
+The simplest way to cook hot meals on a bivvy is to use a stove.
+Generally speaking, a basic gas stove is sufficient in the French mountains.
+It offers a great value for money with canisters containing a propane and butane mix.
 In windy conditions, you can add a windshield.
 Bear in mind, however, that gas canisters cannot be taken on a plane.
-Remember to bring the right number of canisters so you neither weigh yourself down nor run out.
+Make sure you bring the right number of canisters so you don't weigh yourself down or run out.

-When it comes to cookware, you can choose from steel, aluminium or titanium options, each with their own advantages and disadvantages.
-A multi-function cutlery set and the trusty Swiss army knife can round out your cooking kit.
+When it comes to cookware, you can opt for steel, aluminium or titanium — each with its own advantages and drawbacks.
+Finally, multi-function cutlery and the classic Swiss Army knife can round out your cooking kit.

 Food and hydration

-Once you have your stove, you will be able to cook proper warm meals.
+Once you have your stove, you'll be able to cook proper hot meals.
 What should you eat on a bivvy?
-For weight-saving purposes, freeze-dried meals are often the go-to bivvy food.
-They offer a space-saving solution, good caloric intake and varied flavours.
-You can then supplement your meals with snacks such as energy bars.
+To keep weight down, freeze-dried meals are often the go-to bivvy food.
+They save space, pack a solid caloric punch and come in a wide variety of flavours.
+You can round out your meals with snacks such as energy bars.

-For hydration, plan for approximately 1.5 to 2 liters of water per day of walking per person.
+When it comes to hydration, you should plan for approximately 1.5 to 2 litres of water per day of walking, per person.
 How do you carry water on a bivvy?
-Simple — you can use water bottles or hydration pockets.
-However, remember to bring a water purification system if you plan to collect water at the bivvy site.
-Finally, you can bring tea, coffee or powdered milk to warm yourself up at breakfast.
+Simple — use water bottles or hydration bladders.
+Do remember to bring a water purification system if you plan to source water at your bivvy spot.
+Finally, you can pack tea, coffee or powdered milk to warm up at breakfast.

 When bivvying, hygiene remains essential to prevent potential illness or infection.
-The toiletry bag is therefore an important item on your bivvy gear list.
-You can pack a range of products, ideally environmentally friendly:
+Your wash bag is therefore an important part of your bivvy kit.
+Pack a range of products — ideally eco-friendly ones:

 - A toothbrush with biodegradable toothpaste